-Port William is an embayment about 0.2 miles (.32 km) across on the southern coast of Shuyak Island, between Port Lawrence to the west and Daylight Harbor to the east, 88 miles (142 km) southwest of Homer and 50 miles (81 km) north of Kodiak, Alaska.
+Port William is a historical salmon cannery in an embayment on the southern coast of Shuyak Island that extends 0.5 miles (0.8 km) north from Shuyak Strait, between Port Lawrence to the west and Daylight Harbor to the east, about 88 miles (142 km) southwest of Homer and 50 miles (81 km) north of Kodiak, Alaska.
 The local name was published by the U.S. Coast and Geodetic Survey in the 1920s.
+The Border Ranges Fault runs through the island and is roughly aligned with the axis of the bay.
+The surrounding rocks represent the Shuyak Formation and the surrounding terrain is comprised mostly of greenstone with beds of pillow-breccia agglomerate, tuff, and argillite.
+A small creek drains an unnamed lake and flows about 0.6 miles (1 km) to the head of the bay.
+Most of the island is part of Shuyak Island State Park with approximately 47,000 acres (19,020 ha).

-Port William was a herring saltery prior to 1930, operated by S. Sklaroff and Sons.
-In 1930, it began salmon canning operations as the Port William Packing Company.
+In the late 1920s, Port William was the site a saltery, for salting and processing herring, operated by S. Sklaroff and Sons of Philadelphia, a company that specialized in smoked fish.
+The company also operated a plant at Sawmill Bay on Evans Island.
+In 1930, the facility at Port William began salmon canning operations as the Port William Packing Company.
 Fish traps and purse seines were prohibited in the Shuyak Island area, and the fish were caught from beach seines and gillnets operated by local fishermen.
 After a poor season, the facility sat idle until 1934 when the Washington Fish and Oyster Company leased the cannery.
-In 1935, Washington Fish and Oyster purchased the cannery at a U.S. Marshal’s sale, and in 1940, a cold-storage facility was installed.
-In 1941, coho salmon, herring, and halibut were frozen there.
-Washington Fish and Oyster stopped canning after the 1966 season but continued operating as a cold storage facility.
+In 1935, Washington Fish and Oyster purchased the cannery at a U.S. Marshal’s sale, and in 1940, a cold storage facility was installed.
+In 1941, coho salmon, herring, and halibut were frozen at the plant.
+Washington Fish and Oyster stopped canning after the 1966 season but continued operating the cold storage facility as Ocean Beauty Seafoods.
 After the 1976 season, some of the equipment was salvaged and the cannery was sold to Kodiak area commercial fishermen.
+Port William then was operated as the Port William Wilderness Lodge until 2018 when the dock was damaged during a storm resulting in an oil spill.
+Read more here and here.
+Explore more of Port William and Shuyak Island here: